-Quick Tip: How to Sort an Array of Objects in JavaScript
+Quick Tip: How to Sort an Array of Objects in JavaScript — SitePoint

 Using

-Array.sort alone would not be very useful for sorting an array of objects, thankfully the function takes an optional
+Array.sort alone wouldn’t be very useful for sorting an array of objects.
+Thankfully, the function takes an optional

-compareFunction parameter which causes the array elements to be sorted according to the return value of the compare function.
+compareFunction parameter, which causes the array elements to be sorted according to the return value of the compare function.

 Using Compare Functions to Sort

-Lets say that
+Let’s say that

-a and
+foo and

-b are the two elements being compared by the compare function.
-If the return value of the compare function is:
+bar are the two elements being compared by the compare function, and the return value of the compare function is set up as follows:

 - less than 0 —

-acomes before
+foocomes before

 - greater than 0 —

-bcomes before
+barcomes before

 - equal to 0 —

-bare left unchanged with respect to each other
+barare left unchanged with respect to each other.

 Let’s look at a simple example with an array of numbers: